Visitor visa Canada

 Visitor Visa Extension Canada

-If you want to extend your say as a temporary visitor once in Canada, you will need to apply for a visitor of record.
+If you want to extend your stay as a temporary visitor once in Canada, you will need to apply for a visitor of record.

 What is a Visitor Record Canada